DataScienceUB/PFM/projects1819.md

 TFM for one student.

-## TFM: Automatic Document Reader Platform
+## Automatic Document Reader Platform

 Advisor: Accentur